solliancenet/CosmosDB-v3-labs/dotnet/labs/08-change_feed_with_azure_functions.md

 _Azure Functions provide a quick and easy way to hook up with the Cosmos DB Change Feed in a way that is scalable out of the box.
 You'll start by setting up a.NET Core Azure Functions project_

-1. Open a terminal window and navigate to the root folder you created for this lab.
+1. Open a terminal window and navigate to the Lab08 folder you've been using for this lab.

 1. To install command line support for Azure Functions, you'll need `node.js`.
 If you do not already have node, or you're using a version older than 8.5, [Download it here](https://docs.npmjs.com/getting-started/installing-node#osx-or-windows)